qualiaMachine/deep-learning-intro/_episodes/03-monitor-the-model.md

     Plot the training history

     Args:
-        metrics: A list of metrics to plot
+        metrics(str, list): Metric or a list of metrics to plot
     """
     history_df = pd.DataFrame.from_dict(history.history)
     sns.lineplot(data=history_df[metrics])